Summit Lake Paiute Tribe of Nevada: History

 Traditionally, before European-American contact, the Agai Panina Ticutta peoples controlled an area of 2800 sqmi around the borders of what is defined as present-day Nevada, California, and Oregon.
 Other bands of Paiute, Shoshone and Bannock held territory throughout Nevada and southwestern Oregon.

 Their lands were unilaterally seized by the United States (US) government following the American Civil War.
-In 1867 this property became part of a military reservation, Camp McGerry.
+In 1867 this property became part of a military reservation, Camp McGarry.
 After ending activities in this area, the military abandoned this camp in 1871.
-The buildings of Camp McGerry still standing have become tribal property.
+The buildings of Camp McGarry still standing have become tribal property.

 During the 1880s through the early 1900s, the state of Nevada did not allow Indian children to attend state public schools.
 The federal government forced tribal children to attend Indian boarding schools at Fort Bidwell, California; Stewart, Nevada; and the Sherman Institute at Riverside, California.
 These were intended to assimilate children to the majority culture; they were required to speak English at school and were mixed with children of many other tribes.
 To keep their children in their families, many tribal members moved away from the reservation.
 They sometimes joined growing Indian colonies on the outskirts of cities where the parents could find work.
 Some of these, such as the Reno-Sparks Indian Colony, have since been formally recognized by the federal government as tribes.

 The current tribal reservation was created on January 14, 1913, by President Woodrow Wilson's Executive Order number 1681, which set aside 5026 acre in trust for the tribe.

 On October 24, 1964, the Agai Panina Ticutta Tribe of the Northern Paiute Nation voted to give up their traditional form of government, with hereditary chiefs.
 They created a new elected government under the 1934 Indian Reorganization Act.
 Following this action, they received federal recognition as the Summit Lake Paiute Tribe on January 8, 1965.

 Today

 The Summit Lake Paiute's tribal headquarters is located in Sparks, Nevada.
 They have a government-to-government relationship with the US federal government.
-Currently 120 people are enrolled in the tribe.
+As of May 2024, a total of 205 people are enrolled in the tribe.
 Their priority is protection of their natural and environmental resources.
 Outsiders are not allowed to hunt or fish on the reservation.

 The tribe is governed by an elected five-person Tribal Council, including the chairperson.
 They are elected for three-year terms.
-Their 2009-2012 tribal council is as follows: